Advertising Reports: How to Prepare Them

 • ROAS – The profit for every unit of currency spent on advertising.

 Naturally, there are many other important and useful metrics, and the final list depends on the specific business and client preferences.
-The end result of this stage should be a ready-made report template that the client approves without hesitation.
+The result of this stage should be a ready-made report template that the client approves without hesitation.
 However, even at this stage, challenges may arise, which brings us to the second tip.

 Tip 2: Always write accompanying emails